HarshKapadia2/talks/elf/content.md

     -   The Stack grows downwards towards the Heap in the process' address space with each frame's addition.
     -   The top of a Stack is pointed to by the Stack Pointer (SP).
     -   Depending on the OS, there might be a configuration parameter to decide the maximum size of the Stack.
+-   Shared Libraries
+    -   If a program is a dynamically linked program, then it might need certain libraries that are Shared Objects.
+These libraries will be mapped in the unused space between the Stack and Heap segments.
+    -   Static libraries are usually directly placed in the 'Code' segment.
 -   Heap Segment
     -   This is a Heap data structure used to allocate memory during run time, i.e., dynamically or on-the-fly.
     -   This is where variables get memory allocated to them when they request for it through `malloc()`, `calloc()` and the likes.